 - The student who would like to undertake honors work in a regularly offered course must meet the qualifications noted below, obtain the consent of the instructor and submit an application to the Academic Senate Review Committee for approval (via the Student Records Office) no later than the second week of the semester.
 The application must be accompanied by an honors plan developed by the instructor for the specific course.
 The instructor may choose to have the honors students do different assignments from the rest of the class, for example substituting more challenging readings for ones normally assigned.
 Or, the instructor may prefer to have the honors students do everything the rest of the class does, but assign additional work for the honors students.
 If the latter, the plan should include qualitatively different assignments, not merely additional work and, typically, it should reflect that a student has completed 25% more work than the regular class requirements.

 - Students who are eligible to enroll in honors classes (Westmont cumulative GPA of 3.50 or first-year and transfer students who are President’s Scholars) are eligible for in-course honors in standard courses.

-- If the student completes the plan for additional work and the standard class assignments with an A or B grade, the Honors designation will be applied to the course title.
+- If the student completes the plan for additional work and the standard class assignments with a grade of "B+" (B plus) or higher the Honors designation will be applied to the course title.